tsfpga/tsfpga/doc/sphinx/module_structure.rst

 IP cores
 --------

-In tsfpga, IP cores are handled using TCL files that contain the code snippets that generate the core.
+In tsfpga, IP cores are handled using TCL files that contain the code snippet that generates the core.
 This TCL snippet can be found in the Vivado TCL console when creating or modifying your IP.
 It typically looks something like this: